EtienneCoumont/FacebookWebHooks/README.md

 # FacebookWebHooks

-This project is a sample code to show how to use Facebook WebHooks with ASP.Net 5 Web API.
+This project is a sample code to show how to use Facebook WebHooks with ASP.Net Core Web API.

 ## Summary